 This paragraph covers a reservation of general rights.
 In addition, we have provided for a schedule of rights.
-The reason is: first, you may wish to use a schedule for the avoidance of doubt and second,
+The reason is: first, you may wish to use a schedule for the avoidance of doubt and second, the schedule could contain rights which you want to reserve from now, but which previously did not exist.

-It is usual for only the cost of insurance to be treated as rent (and usually referred to as " ").
+It is usual for only the cost of insurance to be treated as rent (and usually referred to as "Insurance rent").
+The addition here of other expenses is

-This paragraph also contains the usual landlords warranty for "
+This paragraph also contains the usual landlords warranty for "quiet enjoyment".
+You